 - Tape drive comparisons

 - Tape Error Handling

 OK, you've got a good application backup, but you're not sure about tape life.
 Your manufacturer quotes 10 years, but will EVERY tape last for 10 years?
 There are a number of reasons why tapes can go faulty.
 The obvious one is manufacturing errors, but also tapes will go progressively faulty due to chemical reactions between the tape surface, and water vapour and dust particles in the air.
 Fluctuating storage temperature speed these reactions up.
 Manufacturers recommend that tapes should be stored at a temperature of about 20 degrees Centigrade and relative humidity of 50%, so the correct storage environment is critical.

 Keep your tape store clean.
 Its always a temptation to use free space in a tape store to hold other equipment.
 Avoid storing paper or frayed cardboard boxes with tapes, as these are a prime source of airborne dust.

 Keep the drive heads clean.
 Its best to establish a cleaning routine of once per day, or even once per shift if the drive are busy.
-Automatic Tape silos will do this automatically
+Robotic tape silos will do this automatically

 On final idea is to set up a schedule to copy tapes every 3 years or so.
 Backup products like DFHSM and Spectrum Protect (TSM) will do this for you, as they reclaim older tapes once the active data on them falls below a pre-defined threshold.